 Imagine you have to travel across the country.
-Let say you have to move to Los Angeles from the Midwest.
+Let say, you have to move to Los Angeles from Chicago.
 This trip is a little over 2000 miles, which is about 3 days of driving.
-It is a long distance trip and it takes you right across deserts and mountains.
+It is a long-distance trip and it takes you right across deserts and mountains.

-Now, if you have been to Colorado, you know what it’s like to drive this route from, let say, Chicago to Denver.
+If you have been to Colorado you know what it is like to drive this route.
 From the flatness of the Midwest, comes the moment when you pass Denver and hit the mountains.
 After Denver, it is a completely different landscape, and the driving conditions change drastically.

 In the auto transport industry, it is very hard to guarantee pick-up or delivery dates.
 Carriers and brokers always talk about time frames.
-When you need auto transport services, a logistics consultants will ask about your first available pick up date and delivery date.
+When you need auto transport services, a logistics consultant will ask about your first available pick-up date and delivery date.
 Yet, they always explain to customers that delivery date and time cannot be guaranteed.
 Many customers wonder why that is.

 What causes delays when shipping a car?

-Traffic is a problem for all of us.
-For the big trucks it is even a bigger obstacle.
+Traffic is often a problem for all of us.
+For the big trucks, however, it is even a bigger obstacle.

-Shipping a car from the Midwest to California means that the carrier will pass through various weather conditions – rain, snow, and sun.
+Shipping a car from the Midwest to California, for example, means that the carrier will pass through various weather conditions – rain, snow, and sun.
 Driving through the Colorado Mountains is hard and it means lower gears and slower speed.
 During winter the carrier could face dangerous storms and slippery roads.
 Thus, shipping a car in the winter season often takes a bit longer.

-Truck mechanical failures happen, especially in winter conditions.
+Truck mechanical failures can happen, especially in winter conditions.

-The auto transport trucks are utilized daily and this means frequent breakdowns.
-I am not saying they break down every day, but we can’t compare a 2005 truck with the same year car.
-The straining affecting the two types of motor vehicles is very different.
+The auto transport trucks are utilized daily covering thousands of miles, which means heavy amortization and more frequent breakdowns.
+No, trucks don’t break down every day, but we can’t compare a 2005 truck with the same year’s car utilization.
+The amortization facing the two types of motor vehicles is very different.

 Last but not least on our list is customer delays.
 Even if you are on time with your car, other customers can slow down the shipping process by being late or not showing at all.

-So, as a customer, it is important to understand how the auto transport industry works and understand that reliable auto transport means being honest.
+So, as a customer it is important to understand how the auto transport industry works, what causes delays when shipping a car, and that a reliable auto transport service means being honest.

-If you still have any questions, please feel free to call or contact us online.
-Our shipping specialists will answer all car shipping questions you may have.
+If you have any questions, call or contact us online because timely information is key to a stress-free car shipping experience.
+Our vehicle relocation experts will be happy to answer all auto transport questions you may have.
 Thank you!